suprmat95/nodejs_https_apis/README.md

         ```
         **Result:**
         1. `200` OK
-        2. `400` User post failed!
+        2. `400` Request failed!
 Please check the request
         3. `403` The name is already present in the db
 2. Login APIs:
     1.  **GET** to login and to get a valid Token: